In text-based chatbots, "routing" is invisible. You click "Support," and the backend silently switches endpoints.

 • Specialization reduces latency: Smaller, focused prompts enable faster responses compared to monolithic "god" prompts

-• Warm transfers preserve context: Passing context during handoffs creates seamless user experiences, unlike cold transfers
+• Warm transfers preserve context: Passing context during handoffs creates clean user experiences, unlike cold transfers

 • Tool calling enables dynamic routing: Agents can trigger transfers using function calling, making routing decisions based on conversation flow